 Basic Parrot Care:

-3. Caging - Provide a really big cage that gives your bird lots of room to move about, exercise and stretch their wings.
+3. Caging - Provide the largest cage possible that gives your bird lots of room to move about, exercise and stretch their wings.
+NO CAGE IS TOO BIG!!
 Their cage should be filled with lots of toys, and safe natural branches, and still provide lots of space for your bird to move around.
-And don't forget they need out-of-cage time, too, in a "bird safe" environment where they can fly and explore safely while supervised.
-An indoor or sheltered outdoor aviary is a wonderful addition to any parrots quality of life.
+And don't forget they need out-of-cage time every day, in a "bird safe" environment where they can fly and explore safely while supervised.
+An indoor or sheltered outdoor aviary is a wonderful addition to a companion parrot's quality of life.

 4. Proper Diet - Variety is key!
 Not just pellets, but fresh fruits,